 As a solopreneur, freelancer, or consultant, you are a business owner and team of one.

 Many of us who discover this path choose to follow it for life due to the boundless potential for creativity and a high salary.
 Not to mention, solopreneurs have the freedom to chart their own paths.
-Whether you want to write, lead yoga classes, sell products, or teach ukulele lessons for a living, there’s a path for you to transform your unique interests and talents into a career that gives you meaning and purpose with a rewarding salary.
+Whether you want to write, lead yoga classes, sell products, or teach ukulele lessons for a living, there’s a path for you to transform your unique interests, skills, and talents into a career that gives you meaning and purpose with a rewarding salary.

 Plus, if freelance or solopreneurship isn’t for you, there’s nothing preventing you from going back to a conventional job.